 WVNCC offers the students, staff and faculty a wide variety of comprehensive and current learning resources that are easily accessible.
-Each LRC has computers for student use and numerous student state-of-the-art; computer labs are available on each of the campuses.
-Blackboard is used for online course development.
-All classrooms on WVNCC's three regional campuses are equipped with instructional technology that includes a computer and ceiling mounted projectors.
-Document cameras are also available.
+Each LRC has computers for student use and numerous student state-of-the-art computer labs that are available on each of the campuses.
+The Wheeling campus LRC includes a MakerSpace area.
+Brightspace is used for online course development.
+All classrooms on WVNCC's three regional campuses are equipped with instructional technology.
 Secure wireless internet service is provided on all campuses.
-From the web-site, students can access the Student Portal.
-The Portal houses N.O.W. (which uses Banner for the Web).
-N.O.W. gives students access to grades, online registration, school email, and a host of other services that WVNCC offers.
+From the web-site, students can access the Student Portal which provides access to N.O.W.
+(Northern On the Web), school email, and a host of other services that WVNCC offers .
+N.O.W. gives students access to grades and online registration, .
 Technical support for email accounts is provided by the College's Office of Information Technology.